1molehayo/wefox-docker/README.md

 ### `docker compose up`

-Dockerized API that operates over a single resource called posts.\
+Dockerized API that operates over a single resource called posts runs on the port below.\
 Open [http://localhost:3000/api/v1/posts](http://localhost:3000/api/v1/posts) to view it in postman.

 ## Client